It Takes People Like You

 It Takes People Like You to Make People Like Me (or simply It Takes People Like You) is an album by Buck Owens and his Buckaroos, released in 1968.

-It was re-released on CD in 1997 by Sundazed Records with two bonus tracks, including the mono single version of the title track.
+It was re-released on CD in 1997 by Sundazed Music with two bonus tracks, including the mono single version of the title track.

 Reception

 In his Allmusic review, critic Cub Koda wrote "By this time, Owens had found his groove, crafting one fine single after another, making each new album almost seem like a greatest-hits collection, even if every song wasn't actually a chart number."

 Track listing

 All songs by Buck Owens unless otherwise noted.